woacosta/useful-commands/linux_commands.md

 rename directory TestDir to new name OrigDir mv TestDir OrigDir

-copy all text files in directory to home folder using * cp *.txt ~/
+copy all text files in directory to home folder using an asterisk cp *.txt ~/

 remove a directory named linux2 (if directory empty)